vesoft-inc/nebula-kafka-connector/ngctl/doc/ngctl_service_add.md

 ## ngctl service add

-Add a service into a cluster.
+Add a service into a srvgrp.

 ### Synopsis

-Add a service into a cluster.
+Add a service into a srvgrp.

 ```
 ngctl service add [flags]